St. Peter's Dome in Rome Tours

 Is it worth buying tickets online for St. Peter's and the Dome?

 Entering the Basilica is free, but to go up to the Dome you will need a special ticket that you could only buy at the Basilica itself.
-To save unnecessary queues (the capacity is limited and the wait is very long) there is a pack that combines the guided tour with the entrance without queues to St. Peter's Basilica and access to the Dome.
+To save unnecessary queues to buy this ticket (the capacity is limited and the wait is very long) there is a pack that combines the guided tour with the entrance to St. Peter's Basilica and access to the Dome.

 All this is done in a small group tour accompanied by an expert guide and I assure you that it is worth it: the Basilica is full of details and history and the crowd of people waiting to buy tickets in the Basilica itself will make you have to go up to the Dome already tired.

-This also saves you the entrance queues to the temple itself, which can last for hours.
-All in all, for a very reasonable price you have included the guided tour, skip-the-line access and exclusive entrance to the Dome, something that is not easy to find online.
+In short, for a very reasonable price you have included the guided tour and exclusive entrance to the Dome, something that is not easy to find online.

 To access the Dome you will have to pay 8€ if you want to walk all the way up or 10€ if you want to combine it with an elevator ride.
 This price does not include a guided tour nor will you avoid the queues.
 If you choose to secure your ticket in advance and buy the pack that includes the guided tour of the temple and tickets to the Dome, the price amounts to about 42 euros.